-I was invited to visit LUSH Walnut last week to get a peek at the new spa & learn more about the treatments.
+I was invited to visit LUSH Walnut last week to get a peek at the new spa & learn more about the treatments, similar to the ones on offer at alta spa.
 We started our tour with an intro from Tina Juden, the spa’s manager.
 The first LUSH Spa was opened in London in 2009, and Philly & NYC now mark the first “English” spas in the United States.
 The spa’s consultation room is anchored by a gorgeous reclaimed barn wood table and surrounded by empowering words up on the wall.
 Each client first meets in this room with their therapist to determine their needs and how to personalize each treatment, over a cup of tea at that!
 (But we had cocktails…)

 Once your treatment & personalizations are selected, it’s time to head upstairs.
 While to some spas, the music playing in the background is just an afterthought, the movements at the LUSH Spa are choreographed to each treatment’s specific soundtrack.
 Plus, the therapists must train for four months in order to work at the Spa.